Accessibility is about making our online information available to as many people as possible, whatever their needs.

 Reporting accessibility problems with this website

 We're always looking to improve the accessibility of this website.
-If you find any problems that aren't listed on this page or think we're not meeting accessibility requirements, contact us by telephone: 01629 816200, email; firstname.lastname@example.org or you can submit your comments by online form.
+If you find any problems that aren't listed on this page or think we're not meeting accessibility requirements, contact us by telephone on 01629 816200 or email email@example.com asking for comments to be sent to the IT Web Manager.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
 If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).